-This year we aim to save 60,000 trees from being uprooted.
+Thanks to our customers, we’ve protected 138,180 trees from getting uprooted.
 Here’s how we’re doing it.

-For every pair of Nisolo shoes sold, a contribution is made to help protect forests in the Amazon Basin.
+For every Nisolo product sold, a contribution is made to help protect forests in the Amazon Basin.

-At Nisolo, we are focused on valuing the planet and people within our supply chain just as much as the end consumer.
-We've always excelled on the people part, and a big focus for 2018 has been taking our environmental responsibility to the next level.
+At Nisolo, we recognize that everything we make has an impact on the planet.
+We believe the fashion industry can regenerate our natural environment instead of depleting it if we measure our impact and invest in proven methods to counteract it.
 To offset our production’s carbon emissions, we have partnered with Ecosphere+ to implement an insetting program.
 (Insetting represents the actions taken by an organization to fight climate change within its own value chain in a manner which generates multiple positive sustainable impacts.)
 Our program focuses on keeping the threatened forests of the Cordillera Azul of the Peruvian Amazon Rainforest alive and protected while creating sustainable livelihoods for its indigenous communities.